Rewire reading using principles of neuroplasticity.

 Many children frustrate their parents and teachers by failing to recognize the same word on the same or next page, within a minute of two of being helped with the word earlier.

-What's Going On: For the struggling early reader, the page can look like it's Russian.
+What's Going On: For the struggling early reader, text can look like it's written in Russian.
 There are so many unrecognizable words that it is overwhelming.
-Think of reading a foreign newspaper -- so many words that are so foreign that it is hard to retain any.
 Also, retention requires context.
-If you tell your child a word, and he hears it the way you say it, it can be retained.
-But weak processing means that the text and the spoken word are often not a match -- it sounds foreign and will not be retained.
+If you tell your child a word, and he hears it the way you say he sees it written on the page, he will retain it.
+But more often than not, the text and spoken word are not a match and so it is not retained.

-What Gemm Can Do: By improving processing, we can help make most words recognizable, certainly the phonetically regular words.
-This leaves a few irregularly spelled words and/or vocabulary words unknown to the child to be learned and retained, a much more manageable task.
+What Gemm Can Do: By improving processing, we add "pixels" to the quality of sound so that more and more words are heard accurately and so retained.
+This leaves irregularly spelled words to be learned for reading, a much more manageable task.

-While there are a number of unusual spelling rules, conventions and exceptions that take time to learn, spelling in the early grades is only a concern if regular, phonetic words are misspelled.
-Spelling is an important decoding skill.
+While there are a number of spelling rules, conventions and exceptions that take time to learn, spelling in the early grades is only a concern if regular, phonetic words are misspelled.
+Spelling is a key decoding skill.

 What's Going On: Poor spelling is most often indicative of poor phonics caused by weak phonological awareness.
 If phonetically regular words are a problem, then your child will have a hard time learning conventions and exceptions, as every word looks like a candidate for a rule.